Skip to main content

 • Ensure your printer is not leaking electricity before use

-• If you have previously configured eddy, Probe, or BL-Touch, please delete them
+• If there was any previous configuration for eddy, Probe, or BL-Touch, please remove it

-• When installing Eddy, the coil should be above the nozzle, at a distance of 2mm-3mm from the nozzle
+• When installing Eddy, the coil should be positioned above the nozzle, approximately 2mm-3mm away from the nozzle

 • Do not turn on the heated bed during testing